Metering amplifier or transmitter

 In the 1980's, I managed a precision D'Arsonval meter manufacturing group at a major meter and aftermarket automotive meter supplier.
 This provided a valuable lesson in meter calibration and manufacturing.

-This is because a meter across a shunt actually measures voltage drop across the shunt
+This is because a meter across a shunt actually measures the voltage drop across the shunt.
+This is why we see things like "30mV 10A shunt" in precision shunts

 This is because meters used with multipliers to measure voltage really are measuring current through a multiplier resistance